LucasJMO/E6Plus/classes/Unfinished/MartialArtist.md

 5   | 5   | 4 | 4 | 4 | Fighting style, purity of body								| +6
 6   | 6/1 | 5 | 5 | 5 | Master style 			 									| +7

-**Weapon and Armor Proficiency**: Martial artists are proficient with all simple weapons, as well any weapon defined as a special monk weapon, such as the sai, the nunchuka, the kama, the shuriken, and the triple staff.
+**Weapon and Armor Proficiency**: Martial artists are proficient with all simple weapons, as well any weapon defined as a special monk weapon, such as the sai, the nunchaku, the kama, the shuriken, and the triple staff.
 Martial artists are not proficient with any armor or shields of any kind.

 **Armored in Life**: A martial artist has a special armor bonus whenever they are not wearing armor or using a shield.
 This armor bonus applies against touch attacks and incorporeal touch attacks and has a value of +4.
 Every even numbered class level, the armored in life bonus increases by 1.